How to Get Your Baby to Sleep on Their Own Without a Fight.

 Help!
 My baby is tired but won’t go to sleep

-You KNOW they’re tired, but your overtired baby won’t go to sleep (or keeps waking up).
+You KNOW your baby is tired, but they just won’t go to sleep (or they keep waking up).
 And you’re stuck wondering “how to get an overtired newborn to sleep?”.
 (I’ve been there too – Googling all the things.)

-If you can noticeably tell that your baby is tired, there’s a good chance your baby is past just tired and is now into the state of being overtired.
+If you can obviously tell that your baby is tired (yawning, red eyes, fussier than normal), there’s a good chance that your baby is past just tired and is now into the state of being overtired.

 And, as brutal as it is, overtired babies just don’t sleep very well.

-Well-rested babies sleep far better than over-tired babies, so to avoid running into this problem again, at the very first signs your baby shows that he/she is getting tired, start their bedtime/naptime routine and put them down to sleep before they’re too tired, even if you don’t think they’ll sleep yet.
+Well-rested babies sleep far better than over-tired babies, so to avoid running into this problem again, at the very first signs your baby shows that he/she is getting tired, start their bedtime/naptime routine and put them down to sleep before they’re too tired, even if you don’t think they’re ready to sleep yet.
+(You’d be surprised!)

 Then, by the time I noticed he was tired, he wasn’t just tired.
 He was overtired.